NuGet/NuGetDocs/site/Docs/Creating-Packages/Creating-Localized-Packages.markdown

 The satellite package approach offers the following benefits:

 1. **Package Size**.
-The runtime package is kept trim, and package consumers can opt into pulling down the additional localized bits.
+The runtime package is kept trim, and package consumers can opt into pulling down the additional localized bits, language by language.
 1. **Package Metadata**.
 Because there are now packages that have localized metadata, some users might be able to find your package more easily if you include a fully localized title, summary, and description for your package.
 1. **Deferred Localization**.
 You have the opportunity to ship the satellite packages separately from your runtime, deferring localization until after you publish the runtime package.